ibfisiru/Simulated-AWS-Hospital-Migration/Phase 2: Service Translation & Architecture Design/Phase 2: README.md

 ## For Security & Compliance:
 	* Mapped controls to support HIPAA and Zero Trust adherence:
-	* AWS IAM + on-prem AD integration
+	* Identity is centralized through IAM + AD integration (More on this below)
-	* KMS for key management: CloudHSM: For hardware encryption
+	* KMS for key management and CloudHSM for hardware encryption
 	* Security Hub, GuardDuty, CloudTrail: For monitoring and logging

 ## Database Considerations For Oracle DBs: